 Pathologic fracture secondary to osteoporosis, malignancy, infections, or additional intrinsic bone-weakening etiologies

 In the majority of patients with spondylolysis, the condition is occult and remains asymptomatic throughout their lifetimes.
-However, degenerative disc disease and resultant spondylosis, that typically occurs as a sequelae of the aging process, has a propensity to be accelerated in patients with spondylolysis.
+However, degenerative disc disease and resultant spondylosis, which typically occurs as a sequela of the aging process, have a propensity to be accelerated in patients with spondylolysis.
 This may lead to spinal stenosis and lumbar radiculopathies.
 These deleterious effects may also occur secondary to vertebral body slippage in almost 50% to 75% of patients with bilateral spondylolysis.
 Potential surgical complications would include a failed fusion, infections, chronic persistent pain, neurological deteriorations, and the failed back surgery syndrome.

 Postoperative and Rehabilitation Care